jenosek/QtDeserializer/README.md

 Paths to files could be written as either absolute or relative (to program build folder).

-## ** NOTE: **
+> [!IMPORTANT]
-I've made this for float array datatype.
+>I've made this for float array datatype.
 Further customization of source code is advised.